 Celebrating and Honoring Diversity

-The festival was created by a long-standing Whatcom arts organization, Allied Arts of Whatcom County.
-Celebrating it’s 40th Anniversary this year, the nonprofit has been fostering and supporting the local arts scene through community events, exhibits and extensive arts education programs.
+The free two-day festival was created by a long-standing Whatcom arts organization, Allied Arts of Whatcom County.
+Celebrating it’s 41st Anniversary this year, the nonprofit has been fostering and supporting the local arts scene through community events, exhibits and extensive arts education programs.